MajekDev/PartyChat/README.md

 By default PartyChat uses the en_US.yml config file for messages sent in chat.
 The plugin will also fall-back to this file if there is an issue loading another one.

 All messages in these files can be changed to your liking, including content and color codes.
-However, placeholders are meant for specific messages and should not be moved between or added to different messgaes they weren't originally in.
+However, placeholders are meant for specific messages and should not be moved between or added to different messages they weren't originally in.

 ### commands.yml
 This file is where information on every command, including description and usage, is stored and the default version can be found [here](https://github.com/Majekdor/PartyChat/blob/main/src/main/resources/commands.yml).